jinzcdev/leetcode-mcp-server/README.md

   - `questionId`: The question ID of the LeetCode problem (string, required)
   - `limit`: Maximum number of notes to return (number, optional, default: 10)
   - `skip`: Number of notes to skip (number, optional, default: 0)
+- **create_note** - Creates a new note for a specific LeetCode problem

+  - `questionId`: The question ID of the LeetCode problem (string, required)
+  - `content`: The content of the note, supports markdown format (string, required)
+  - `summary`: An optional short summary or title for the note (string, optional)

+- **update_note** - Updates an existing note with new content or summary
+  - `noteId`: The ID of the note to update (string, required)
+  - `content`: The new content for the note, supports markdown format (string, required)
+  - `summary`: An optional new short summary or title for the note (string, optional)

 ### Solutions